vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/16_reflectance_models_summary.md

 - **Even Light Distribution**: Light scatters uniformly.
 - **View-Independent Reflection**: Appears the same from any angle.
 - **Example Materials**: Matte surfaces like paper, chalk, and unfinished wood.

+### Example: Mud Pots or Clay Vases

+Mud pots or clay vases can be considered examples of body reflections because the light interacting with these objects tends to scatter diffusely across their surfaces.
+Here’s why:

+- **Diffuse Surface**: Mud pots or clay vases typically have rough, porous surfaces, which means that when light strikes them, it is scattered in many directions rather than being reflected in a single, specular direction (like a mirror).
+This is a characteristic of body reflection (or diffuse reflection), where the surface does not produce sharp, clear reflections.

+- **Absorption and Scattering**: In body reflection, part of the light penetrates the material, interacts with its internal structure, and then gets scattered.
+Materials like clay are not entirely reflective but absorb some of the light, while the rest is scattered.
+This scattered light makes the surface appear uniformly lit from various angles, which is another hallmark of body reflection.

+Thus, due to their rough and absorbent surface characteristics, mud pots and clay vases are good examples of how body reflection works, in contrast to shiny surfaces that exhibit specular reflection.

 ---